Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 - His team has rushed the ball 372 times this season, and he's handled 94 of those attempts (25.3%).

-- The Texans have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Texans have run 56.4% passing plays and 43.6% rushing plays this season.
+They rank 30th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Burkhead's matchup with the 49ers.